GoogleCloudPlatform/prometheus-engine/doc/api.md

 ## Rules

-Rules defines Prometheus alerting and recording rules.
+Rules defines Prometheus alerting and recording rules that are scoped to the namespace of the resource.
+Only metric data from this namespace is processed and all rule results have their project_id, cluster, and namespace label preserved for query processing.
+The location, if not preserved by the rule, is set to the cluster's location.

 <em>appears in: [RulesList](#ruleslist)</em>